Blueberry Infused Vodka

 a bottle of red liquid with blueberries in foreground.

 • Blueberries.
-The essential ingredient to bring the natural blueberry flavor.
 These can be fresh blueberries or frozen blueberries.

 Instructions